domain7/sassyplate/readme.md

 ## ie.scss

+We no longer include a separate ie.css stylesheet.
 A separate IE stylesheet is reduced in importance by SASS allowing nested selectors like the following:

+	.thinger {
 	    .lt-ie8 & {
+            display: none;
     	}

-More extensive IE compatibility styling can go in here.
+	}

+This compiles as follows:

+    .lt-ie8 .thinger { display: none; }

+Using these kinds of selects also allows code to be more maintainable my keeping all pieces of related code together.
+For instance, if you have styles for buttons, your buttons css can include the bass, fallbacks using Modernizr, media queries, and fallbacks for IE, all in the same declaration block.

+If you need a more extensive IE stylesheet, ad one as needed.